cyaaronk/API-hooking-on-music-software/README.md

 ```
 #pragma comment(linker, "/export:[function name to forward]=[renamed target dll].[same function to the left],@[ordinal no.]")
 ```
-to the main file.
+⋅⋅⋅to the main file.
 You may find codes to automate this process in (1).

 2. Then, write your intercepted function definitions.
 Here we assume the intercepted function has a prototype of `int foo(bool x)`.
 ```